 Just as an international higher education endows the individual with an eclectic mix of viewpoints, an international work experience gives one access to new ideas, professional and workplace skills.
 You learn to work in a multicultural environment and are able to gain a global perspective on your field of work.
 So, You are able to build networks of global relationships, creating links you can take forward as your careers progress.

 You learn to take initiative by undertaking complex projects, which most often have a localized character.
 Since working in a multicultural atmosphere offers you the chance to interact with a heterogeneous set of people, it helps you in team building and enhances your communication skills.
 Associating with individuals from distinct backgrounds and working together with them on common projects boosts your inclination for collaboration and teamwork.

 In an increasingly globalized world, we need a collective vision and collaborative action on the most important matters challenging our nations.
-Global learning experiences will help individuals become truly global citizens with a multicultural perspective, individuals who are capable of working with people from diverse communities and walks of life.
+Also, global learning experiences will help individuals become truly global citizens with a multicultural perspective.
+Consequently, it makes individuals who are capable of working with people from diverse communities and walks of life.

 Learning in a foreign environment motivates one to cultivate educated opinions about life and society, and gain an ability to make well-informed decisions.
 An enlarged perspective encourages one to develop empathy for others.
-In this scenario, individuals gain a lot of knowledge which they would not have otherwise gained.
+Moreover, in this scenario, individuals gain a lot of knowledge which they would not have otherwise gained.

-An international learning experience taps into the individual’s potential to innovate in an interconnected global climate and creates leaders for tomorrow.
+An international learning experience taps into the individual’s potential.
+It helps him innovate in an interconnected global climate and creates leaders for tomorrow.
 It can be an enriching learning lesson in sophistication and wisdom.
-One will walk away with its benefits, carrying it with them for a lifetime.
+Moreover, one will walk away with its benefits, carrying it with them for a lifetime.
 Students who commit to such an experience wholeheartedly and embrace it will have far-reaching positive effects not only for themselves but also for society.

 Such an experience will help the individual understand better how the world works.